Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

     - 125 Octahedra
     - 10,000 timesteps
-    - 1 second on 8 core (OpenMP)
+    - 1 second on 8 cores (OpenMP)

   - The second example: ``example/polyhedra/rotating_drum/rotating-drum-mixte.msp``

     - 27,000 Octahedra and 27,000 Hexapods
     - 100,000 timesteps
-    - 41 minutes and 36 on 8 cores (OpenMP)
+    - 41 minutes and 36 seconds on 8 cores (OpenMP)
     - 6 minutes and 31 seconds on a100 (100,000 timesteps) with `rcut_inc = 0.4`
     - 11 minutes and 24 seconds on a100 (200,000 timesteps) with `rcut_inc = 0.4` (The stage where the particles fall is costly, as the particles are quickly moved from one cell to another, and the reconstruction of neighbor lists (on the CPU) is also costly.)
-    - The pictures corespond to the simulation after 1,000,000 timesteps
+    - The pictures correspond to the simulation after 1,000,000 timesteps

   - Other example: ``example/polyhedra/rotating_drum/rotating-drum.msp``